apache/flink/docs/dev/types_serialization.md

 }
 {% endhighlight %}

-Not in all cases can Flink figure out the data types of functions reliably in Java.
-Some issues remain with generic lambdas (we are trying to solve this with the Java community, see below) and with generic type variables that we cannot infer.
+There are cases where Flink cannot reconstruct all generic type information.
+In that case, a user has to help out via *type hints*.

 #### Type Hints in the Java API

-To help cases where Flink cannot reconstruct the erased generic type information, the Java API offers so called *type hints* from version 0.9 on.
-The type hints tell the system the type of the data set produced by a function.
-The following gives an example:
+In cases where Flink cannot reconstruct the erased generic type information, the Java API offers so called *type hints*.
+The type hints tell the system the type of the data stream or data set produced by a function:

 {% highlight java %}
 DataSet<SomeType> result = dataSet